-Anti-Maduro Protesters March In Cities Across Venezuela
+Venezuelan Opposition Leader Guaidó Declares Himself President In Place Of Maduro

 Venezuela's government said Monday it had put down a rebellion within the security forces.
 Officials said 27 national guardsmen were arrested after they allegedly kidnapped five officers, raided an outpost and stole weapons, NPR has reported.
 These mutineers were low-level officers, however, Reuters noted.

-Wednesday's protests were expected to draw hundreds of thousands of people to the streets.
-Maduro has exhorted his supporters to turn out in rival demonstrations.
+Maduro exhorted his supporters to turn out in rival demonstrations on Wednesday.
 "Men and women of the fatherland, be calm and mobilize the people to win peace and stability for Venezuela," Maduro wrote.
 "The streets belong to the people!"

 Hombres y mujeres de la Patria, calma, conciencia y máxima movilización popular, para ganar la paz y la estabilidad de Venezuela.
 Defendamos nuestra soberanía, condenemos el fascismo y alcemos las históricas banderas de lucha de Fabricio Ojeda. ¡Las calles son del pueblo! pic.twitter.com/Drfmnpby8F— Nicolás Maduro (@NicolasMaduro) January 23, 2019